ingonyama-zk/icicle/docs/docs/icicle/golang-bindings.md

 ## Running tests

-To run all test, for all curves:
+To run all tests, for all curves:

 ```bash
 go test --tags=g2 ./... -count=1